Zach-Pate/Become-App/README.md

     *   Replaced the red box around the current date with a more subtle red dot indicator.
     *   Fixed a bug that prevented events from being created on dates other than the currently selected date.
     *   Fixed a bug where events created on a different day would be displayed at the wrong time.
+    *   Fixed an issue where event tile content would overflow its bounds and have inconsistent text alignment.

 ## Getting Started